golangee/i18n/README.md

   1. A good encapsulation strategy requires to put related things together, sometimes just on module level but in larger projects also per package level.
 So this applies also to translations, which may be scattered across packages to fit best to your divide and conquer strategy.
   1. However, scattering translation files wildly accross a module, or even worse, accross modules of modules, is probably not desirable for your translation (agency) process and perhaps not feasible at all, because you may be out of control of some modules.
+At best, you have to provide a single file per language in a common format and get the translated languages also back the same way.
   1. The conclusion is to have a single state of truth at the top of your root module, which aggregates and merges all translations together and is also the truth for the generated type safe accessors.
   1. A statically proofed translation cannot be guaranteed, if the values can be overriden after generation time.
 So there should be also a runtime checker at startup, because the trade of for a slower start is better than a malfunction or crash of your productive service.
+  1. The value of introducing a central dependency to a translation dictionary is better than to expect that a developer is aware of registering each translateable package from unknown modules by hand.